Y2kun/Pong/README.md

 # Pong
-Game is writen with Ruby.
+Game is writen in Ruby.
 Using the Dragonruby Engine.

 ## Instructions for the Game Itself (Temporary)